-The Company has recently completed the Feasibility Study.
-With this document, potential financiers and strategic partners have been approached, and the Company is seeking funding for the development of the Molo Deposit into a mine.
+With the completion of the Molo Feasibility Study, potential financiers and strategic partners have been approached, and the Company is seeking funding for the development of the Molo Deposit into a mine.
+In parallel, the Company has initiated a FEED Study, which is anticipated to continue through to the end of October, 2016.